Chuncheon: Food

 The city was historically known as a chicken farming region, and is famous for "dak galbi", which translates as chicken ribs.
 It consists of chicken, sliced cabbage, sweet potatoes, tteok (rice cakes), and scallions, mixed with a spicy sauce heavy on gochujang.
 It is usually cooked in a big iron pan in the center of the table, but the original method is over charcoal.
 Despite the name, the dish is traditionally made from leg meat, not ribs.
 There is even a street in the city dedicated to restaurants serving the dish, with some 25 restaurants populating the area.

-Also, Makguksu noodle is famous among the nation.
+Also, the regional specialty Makguksu noodles are famed throughout the country.